mbivert/acme-tools/README.md

     	to be grep(1)'d in $HOME/acme.files: the first existing file matching the pattern is opened.
 If no match, exit with failure. -g implies -u.

+    	By default, Open will focus on the buffer being opened (see acme(4), 'ctl' file, 'show' option): -q disables this behavior.

     	-r registers a filename to $HOME/acme.files.
 If no name is specified, then Open tries to collect one from a current